YADIDidiah24/Python-Codes/Restaurant-Management-using-database/README.md

 Project Description
 This is a real-life business app that maintains information about the menu of a restaurant.
 Business Description are as follows:

+built using My Sql And PySimpleGui database is not normalised to first normal form.
 •	a database-oriented application for the menu of a restaurant.
 This menu consists of several meals.
 Each meal has a name, price, type (drink or sandwich) and the comprising list of ingredients.
 •	Front-End UI: using PySimpleGui
 •	Storage and managing information about the restaurant menu.